Tech Walkthrough: Compiling Aseprite from Source - A Step by Step Guide

 • Starbound – a sprawling sandbox exploration game

-Whether you're designing assets for Unity or Godot, or just experimenting with pixel art for fun, Aseprite offers the flexibility and precision that all artists dream of, drawn from the nostalgic charm of the classics.
+Whether you're designing assets for Unity or Godot, or just experimenting with pixel art for fun, Aseprite offers the flexibility and precision artists love, inspired by the charm of the classics.

 We will need a handful of essential tools and libraries to compile Aseprite from source.
 Here is a list of them and don't worry, we will cover them one by one in the following sections.